pact-foundation/pact-workshop-js/README.md

 A pact file should have been generated in *consumer/pacts/frontendwebsite-productservice.json*

-*NOTE*: even if the API client had been been graciously provided for us by our Provider Team, it doesn't mean that we shouldn't write contract tests - because the version of the client we have may not always be in sync with the deployed API - and also because we will write tests on the output appropriate to our specific needs.
+*NOTE*: even if the API client had been graciously provided for us by our Provider Team, it doesn't mean that we shouldn't write contract tests - because the version of the client we have may not always be in sync with the deployed API - and also because we will write tests on the output appropriate to our specific needs.

 *Move on to [step 4](https://github.com/pact-foundation/pact-workshop-js/tree/step4#step-4---verify-the-provider)*